sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 # Windows 10 S Mode security features and requirements for OEMs
 Windows 10 S is a specific configuration of Windows 10 Pro that offers a familiar Windows experience that’s streamlined for security and performance.
 Windows 10 S provides the best of the cloud and full featured apps, and is designed for modern devices.
 Windows Defender is always on and always up-to-date.

 Windows 10 S will only run verified apps from the Store and verified drivers from Windows Update.
 Windows 10 S provides supports Azure Active Directory, and when paired with MSA or Intune for Education, Windows 10 S defaults to storing files to OneDrive.
-Windows 10 S is available for any Windows 10 Professional edition, and users can switch from Windows 10 S to Windows 10 Pro.

 ## Features enabled for Windows 10 S
 Windows 10 S Mode protects customers by using a combination of code integrity policies,  hardware, and certification for apps.
 Windows 10 S will only run executable code that is signed with a Windows, WHQL, ELAM, or Store certificate from the [Windows Hardware Developer Center Dashboard](https://aka.ms/DevCenterPortal).
 This includes companion apps for drivers.